zedtux/gtktwitterbox/README.md

 ## Screenshot

-I am using it for my application Douane and here it is how it looks like:
+I am using it for my application [Douane configurator](https://github.com/zedtux/douane-configurator) and here it is how it looks like:

 ![GtkTwitterBox in Douane](http://ubuntuone.com/1ZaFx8nsMX0JKWRSBYzW8Y)